 You are welcome to stride (classic ski) on any of the trails.
 Groomers place classic track on most of the trail sections, often totaling 25 km.
 We do not place track on steeper downhills, some downhill curves, narrow/rough sections, or technically challenging trails.
 After some heavier snowfalls it may take a couple grooming sessions before the snow is ready for fresh classic track.
 Setting track often requires a magical combination of adequate fresh snow, the right humidity, and cooperative temperatures.

 Snowshoers are welcome.
-Dedicated snowshoe trails start behind the warming house.
-Please see the Maps section above to view our snowshoe trails: Nordic Pines Trail, Rolling Oaks Trail, and Ridges Trail.
+A dedicated snowshoe trail starts just east of the warming house.
+Please see the Maps section above to view the 'Ridges' snowshoe trail.
 If snowshoeing on the ski trail, please stay toward the side of the groomed surface to lessen your impact on the skating lane - and it goes without saying that you should avoid the classic track.

 We don't offer rentals - visit the Shops & Lodging section above for suggestions of ski shops that may offer rentals.
 Snowshoes may be available for loaner use at the Visitor's Center in Ladysmith.

-No!
-Walking on any portion of the groomed ski trail ruins the grooming.
+No, but you can travel by foot in the snow off to the side.
+Walking on any portion of a groomed ski trail ruins the grooming.
 Similar to the surface of an ice skating rink, we try to maintain a smooth surface for skate skiers, and of course the classic tracks need to be crisp and clean.
+Snowshoeing is allowed on the groomed ski trail -- snowshoers, please stay to the side.

 Winter ski season: